luismelloleite/SEI-Scraping/README.md

 ## Planos pro futuro

-As funcionalidades serão expandidas no futuro, em geral nas configurações do sistema (criação de formulários e documentos)
+As funcionalidades serão expandidas no futuro.